 You're a tech company.
 SaaS products, developer tools, APIs, and tech startups have adopted .io as standard.
 Your audience expects tech companies to use tech-signaling domains.

 Your .com is taken or expensive.
 Good .io names cost $30-60/year.
-Good .com names cost thousands or more when you can find them. .io offers better inventory at reasonable prices.
+Good .com names cost thousands or more when you can find them.
+Research from Growth Badger found that users are 3.8x more likely to assume a .com ending when they forget a domain's extension[2].
+Despite this, .io offers better inventory at reasonable prices for tech companies whose audiences recognize the extension.

 You want to signal "tech startup."
 Investors recognize .io.
 Developers recognize .io.
 If your users and funders work in tech, .io communicates the right message about your company.